ace-subido/SimpleTreejs/readme.md

 **SimpleTreejs** is a very very simple jQuery plugin (under 400 bytes) that allows you to create "file folder"-like behavior from nested lists.

-There are many other jQuery plugins that create toggleable trees, but I found them to hard to use and too bloated for straightforward use.
+There are many other jQuery plugins that create toggleable trees, but I found them too complex for straightforward use.

 ###Usage